bitovi/ai-component-paste/guides/vanilla-with-express/README.md

 ### Cleaning Up the Starter Files

-Before we add our custom code, let’s remove the boilerplate that comes with Vite.
+Before we add our custom code, let's remove the boilerplate that comes with Vite.
 Open the project in your editor and:

 1. Clear out `main.ts` - Open `src/main.ts` and delete everything inside.
 We'll replace this with an import of the `@bitovi/ai-component-paste` package in a later step.

 2. Clear out `styles.css` - Open `src/styles.css` and delete everything inside.
 While we're getting the component added, were going to avoid styling, at the end, html with the needed tailwind class names will be provided

-3. Delete `counter.ts` - You won’t need the sample counter functionality.
+3. Delete `counter.ts` - You won't need the sample counter functionality.

-4. Delete `typescript.svg` - You won’t need the TypeScript logo.
+4. Delete `typescript.svg` - You won't need the TypeScript logo.

 With the boilerplate removed, your frontend project is now ready for the form and AI integration.